deckarep/blade/README.md

   Concurrency = 2
 ```

-Rerun the command: `/.blade run infra-a hostname` and now observe that because we added a concurrency override of 2 that although we have a sleep delay of 5 seconds, both servers start and execute these remote commands and both finish in about 5 seconds time.
+Rerun the command: `/.blade run infra-a hostname` and now observe that because we added a concurrency override of 2 that although we have a sleep delay of 5 seconds, both servers start and execute these remote commands and the entire Bladerunner session finishes in about 5 seconds.

 Instead of updating our `hostname.blade.toml` file we additionally could have used Bladerunner's command-line flags to override the concurrency behavior like so: